sapient-global/assemble-presentation-reveal/README.md

 You can add as many classes or data attributes as you want.
 I owe you a list of possible options of data attributes supported by reveal.

-## Running and building the presentation
+## Running and building the presentation in development mode

 To create the dist, run:
 ```js